rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 The `<q> | total_stats ...` [pipe](https://docs.victoriametrics.com/victorialogs/logsql/#pipes) calculates total (global) stats (such as [global count](https://docs.victoriametrics.com/victorialogs/logsql/#count-total_stats) or [global sum](https://docs.victoriametrics.com/victorialogs/logsql/#sum-total_stats))
-over the specified [log fields](https://docs.victoriametrics.com/victorialogs/keyconcepts/#data-model) returned by `<q>` [query](https://docs.victoriametrics.com/victorialogs/logsql/#query-syntax) and stores this stats in the specified log fields per each input log entry.
+over the specified [log fields](https://docs.victoriametrics.com/victorialogs/keyconcepts/#data-model) returned by `<q>` [query](https://docs.victoriametrics.com/victorialogs/logsql/#query-syntax) and stores these stats in the specified log fields for each input log entry.

 The total stats is calculated over the logs sorted by time, so the `<q>` must return the [`_time` field](https://docs.victoriametrics.com/victorialogs/keyconcepts/#time-field) in order to properly calculate the total stats.